rfocosi/msx2cas-core/README.md

 # msx2cas-core
 Converts MSX files to cassette audio to play on MSX hardware.

-It was developed in Java to make possible to run it on Windows/MacOS/Linux.
+It was developed in Java (now requires Java 17+) to make possible to run it on Windows/MacOS/Linux.

 This core is used on Android app MSX2Cas:
 [MSX2Cas on Google Play](https://play.google.com/store/apps/details?id=br.com.dod.msx2cas)